Bad Bob Booster Originally built by Robbie Wallace

 Beano Boost (not really a clean boost) : The Beano Boost is a rangemaster

 clone.
-It will make an amp nice and bright and add a ton of crunch, depending on
+It will give an amp nice cut and focus, and add a ton of crunch, depending on

-how high you have the knob set on the pedal.
+how high you have the level set on the pedal.
 The Rangemaster pedals change your

 more depending on how close the amp is to breakup, and how high you have the